Motility Software Solutions Data Breach: 760K Affected

 This article describes a preliminarily approved class action settlement.
 The court has not yet granted final approval.
 Settlement benefits, deadlines, and payment timing remain subject to the official settlement terms, claim review, and final court approval.
 This page is informational and is not legal advice.

-A federal judge has granted preliminary approval to a proposed class action settlement in In re Motility Data Breach Litigation, Case No. 3:25-cv-00330, pending in the U.S. District Court for the Southern District of Ohio, Western Division at Dayton.
+The incident drew a proposed class action, In re Motility Data Breach Litigation, Case No. 3:25-cv-00330, in the U.S. District Court for the Southern District of Ohio, Western Division at Dayton.

 According to the complaint, Motility discovered suspicious activity on August 19, 2025, took the impacted server offline, began an investigation with cybersecurity experts, and notified law enforcement.
 The complaint alleges Motility’s parent company, The Reynolds and Reynolds Company, disclosed the incident around September 12, 2025.